vladimirvoth/next-boilerplate-cli/README.md

 Next.js is a React framework that enbales functionality such as server-side rendering and generating static websites.
 Learn more about Nex.js

-## Boilerplate features already includes
+## Boilerplate features already included

 <br/>